I’m so lucky to be nominated by Ket Cage for a fourth Sunshine Blogger Award! 🌻

 4. Name one work of art that changed your life.

 The Sistine Chapel ceiling – made me really appreciate artists who pour their love of art into their work.

 5. A crazy monster is about to charge at you.
 Describe the funniest, most creative way you’re going to fight it and hold your ground (You can describe the monster too).

 Stand my ground and dance Gangnam Style while singing ‘I Would Walk 500 Miles’.
 Watch the monster vanish in a puff of purple smoke, shrieking in terror (that’s how awful my singing is). 😀

 6. Depict your blog in five numbers and explain why you chose them.

 200 – the number of genuine followers I would like to achieve in 2019 (by ‘genuine followers’, I don’t mean those like-for-like domains trying madly to reach their next 1000 follower targets or those pesky spammers who like all your posts just to generate more traffic).
-A simple goal of 200 real and unique people from all around the world who enjoy what I publish, leave meaningful feedback on my work, and look forward to new content.
+150 would be equally great too, but a nice round goal of 200 followers would be fantastic to aim for; real and unique people from all around the world who enjoy what I publish, leave meaningful feedback on my work, and look forward to new content.
 Good target to aim for, eh? 😀

 1 – the number of people who update this blog – just little old me!